A transportation engineer could...

 Explore what you might do on the job with one of these projects...

-Do you have a specific question about a career in Civil Engineering that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Transportation Engineer that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - American Society of Civil Engineers

 - Institute of Transportation Engineers

 - O*Net Online.
 (2009).
 National Center for O*Net Development.
 Retrieved May 1, 2009, from http://online.onetcenter.org/